gaelmotte/salesforce-sentry/README.md

     - mechanismExceptionStrategies : List of Strategies on how to handle a given exception type to retrieve contextual data
   - SentryUserIntegration : captures details about the user, including permissions
     - captureUserPII: allows capturing PII about the user
-  - SentryDebugLogsIntegration : parses debuglog to produce breadcrumbs.
+  - SentryDebugLogsIntegration (end-user only) : parses debuglog to produce breadcrumbs.
-    - TODO : option to auto enable debug logs on user encountering the issue
   - TODO, implement global config flag config https://docs.sentry.io/platforms/python/guides/logging/configuration/options/#send-default-pii

-A Flow + ToolingAPi call will be required to set up correctly the running user of the Platform Event subscription to an admin.
-The default `Process Automation User` cannot make calls to the API 🤯 _You may automate, but not too much_

 ## Package Directories

+Each of these are an SFDX project within this repo.
+You might want to open several vscode instances to make sure salesforce extensions work as expected

 ### core

 This is the core SDK.
 It should not be used as standalone.
 If you do, i'd love to know why :)
 See the two other package directories, that provide features specific to the two use cases of ISV projects and Salesforce customer org.
+It is imported as a symlink in the other projects

 ### sentry-isv

+TODO

 I know hardcoding is bad practive, yet for ISV projects, i guess customer customization of the `SentryConfig` does not quite make sense.
 Configuration is (almost) limited to hardcoded config.